 - 2024-2026 – Permitting, engineering, environmental surveys, real estate and public engagement

 - 2030 –Anticipated in-service *

 Yes and yes!
-We need your input during the routing process.
-You can get information and provide input by visiting us at workshops and public meetings, browsing this website and more.
-Property owners within the route corridor will receive information throughout project development and we are always available to discuss the project with each individual property owner.
-Finally, you can stay up to date on project happenings by visiting this website regularly and signing up for future email updates.
+You can get information and provide input by browsing this website and signing up for email updates.
+Property owners along the proposed route will receive information throughout the regulatory process and we are always available to discuss the project with each individual property owner.

 If you have property in the route corridor, you will receive communications about the project by mail and you will be invited to public open house meetings.
 If you own property on the final route that is approved by the Minnesota Public Utilities Commission, a project team member will contact you and begin the process for obtaining an easement on your property for the project’s right-of-way needs.
 A right-of-way is a strip of land used for a specific purpose such as the construction, operation and maintenance of a road or transmission line and it is typically secured in the form of an easement.
 The easement is the document allowing Minnesota Power and Great River Energy the right to use the portion of your property for the transmission line project’s needs.
 More information on the easement process will be made available when we have a better idea of what our proposed route will be.

 Similar to other 345 kilovolt (kV) transmission lines recently built in Minnesota, the Northland Reliability Project will typically use a single-pole steel structure with three phases of wires on each side of the structure.
 This design is proven to withstand high winds and provide capacity to support the development of a reliable, resilient and flexible energy grid.
 Read the Typical Structures handout to learn more.